samboy/rg32hash/README.md

 tinyapi.c has both a tiny rg32 library for C program and an example of the library being used.
 Useful when you want to give a C program a strong random number generator in only 12 lines of code.

+# rg32-55.c Creating RadioGatún[32] vectors for long inputs

+rg32-55.c is a program which, given about 20-30 minutes, generates the file rg32-55-output.txt, which is a series of RadioGatún[32] hashes for different lengths of strings of the byte 0x55 (ASCII “U”) repeated.

+To use the program, run it like this:

+./rg32-55 4

+This will tell us the RadioGatún[32] sum of 0x55 repeated four times;
+in other words this will tell us the RadioGatun[32] sum of “UUUU” (without the quotes).

 # rg32.class.php RG32 in PHP